-If there is any dessert that under appreciated, it’s the beautifully velvet Chocolate Mousse.
+If there is any dessert that under appreciated, it’s the beautifully velvet French Chocolate Mousse recipe.
 It has got to be one of the best desserts because it is so versatile as well as being smooth, deeply chocolate-y, and rich.

 Before we go any further, let’s just be really clear.
 Chocolate Mousse, you are perfect just the way you are.
 You don’t need to be dressed up and adorned, but you do wear red raspberries oh so well!